sparkflows/sparkflows-docs/docs/tutorials/data-profiling-n-quality/data-profiling/basic-data-prof.rst

 Data Profiling Workflow Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-A **Data Profiling Workflow** would be created as below.
-It can be edited and scheduled as per the requirement.
+A **Data Profiling Workflow** will be created as shown below.
+It can be edited and scheduled according to the requirements.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/bdprof-prof-workflow.png
       :alt: Data Profiling N Quality Tutorials
       :width: 70%

-#.
-A **Data Profiling Nodes** would be added to it as per the options selected.
+#. **Data Profiling Nodes** will be added to it based on the options selected.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/bdprof-prof-workflow1.png
       :alt: Data Profiling N Quality Tutorials